szellmann/visionaray/README.md

 Visionaray Viewer
 -----------------

 The viewer is optional but built by default.
-It supports a number of different 3D file formats.
+It supports a number of 3D file formats.
 The viewer is primarily targeted at developers, as a tool for debugging and testing.
 Use the CMake variable `VSNRAY_ENABLE_VIEWER` to exclude the viewer from building.
 With a standard install, the viewer can be invoked using the following command:

 ```Shell